Charles Fourier: Work and liberated passions

-He believed that there were twelve common passions which resulted in 810 types of character, so the ideal phalanx would have exactly 1620 people.
+Fourier believed that there were 12 common passions, which resulted in 810 types of character, so the ideal phalanx would have 1,620 people.
 One day there would be six million of these, loosely ruled by a world "omniarch", or (later) a World Congress of Phalanxes.
 He had a concern for the sexually rejected; jilted suitors would be led away by a corps of fairies who would soon cure them of their lovesickness, and visitors could consult the card-index of personality types for suitable partners for casual sex.
 He also defended homosexuality as a personal preference for some people.
 Anarchist Hakim Bey describes Fourier's ideas as follows:

-In Fourier's system of Harmony all creative activity including industry, craft, agriculture, etc. will arise from liberated passion—this is the famous theory of "attractive labor."
+In Fourier's system of Harmony all creative activity including industry, craft, agriculture, etc. will arise from liberated passion—this is the famous theory of "attractive labor".
 Fourier sexualizes work itself—the life of the Phalanstery is a continual orgy of intense feeling, intellection, & activity, a society of lovers & wild enthusiasts.

 Women's rights

-Fourier was also a supporter of women's rights.
-Fourier believed that all important jobs should be open to women on the basis of skill and aptitude rather than closed on account of gender.
+Fourier supported women's rights.
+He believed that all important jobs should be open to women on the basis of skill and aptitude rather than closed on account of gender.
 He spoke of women as individuals, not as half the human couple.
 Fourier saw that "traditional" marriage could potentially hurt woman's rights as human beings and thus never married.
-Writing before the advent of the term 'homosexuality', Fourier held that both men and women have a wide range of sexual needs and preferences which may change throughout their lives, including same-sex sexuality and androgénité.
+Writing before the advent of the term "homosexuality", he held that both men and women have a wide range of sexual needs and preferences, which may change throughout their lives, including same-sex attraction and androgénité.
 He argued that all sexual expressions should be enjoyed as long as people are not abused, and that "affirming one's difference" can actually enhance social integration.

-Fourier's concern was to liberate every human individual, man, woman, and child, in two senses: education and the liberation of human passion.
+Fourier's concern was to liberate every human being, in two senses: through education and by liberating human passion.

 Children and education

-On education, Fourier felt that "civilized" parents and teachers saw children as little idlers.
-Fourier felt that this way of thinking was wrong.
-He felt that children as early as age two and three were very industrious.
-He listed the dominant tastes in all children to include, but not limited to:
+Fourier felt that "civilized" parents and teachers saw children as little idlers.
+But he himself believed that children as early as age two and three were very industrious.
+He listed children's dominant tastes as including: